BhoomiGohil/TS-TourTravels/README.md

 1. Launch the application in your web browser.
 2. Browse through the available travel destinations and packages.
 3. Click on different sections to view detailed information about each tour.

+## Technologies Used

+- TypeScript
+- HTML
+- CSS

+## Learning Outcomes

+Completing this project has helped me:

+- Understand the implementation of responsive design principles.
+- Gain hands-on experience with user authentication flows.
+- Improve my skills in HTML, CSS, and Typescript.

 ## Acknowledgements